-At this point the tank pressure will no longer rise.
+At this point, the tank pressure will no longer rise.

 That pressure switch (a21107) appears to be set to 200PSI.

-The range on pressure switch is supposed to be +/-10%, so that’d be 180 to 220PSI, just short of the safety valve rating.
+The range on the pressure switch is supposed to be +/-10%, so that’d be 180 to 220PSI, just short of the safety valve rating.